Costco Smoothie Packs - Flavor Tips + Deceptive Label?

-How Much Do The Smoothe Packs Cost at Costco?
+How Much Do The Smoothie Packs Cost at Costco?

-This is a fairly normal price for frozen fruit as most of Costco’s other frozen fruit options also sell in the $3-$4 per pound range.
+This is a fairly standard price for frozen fruit as most of Costco’s other frozen fruit options also sell in the $3-$4 per pound range.

 Costco vs The Competition

-It doesn’t appear that Clovis farms sells their frozen fruit smoothie packs outside of Costco, but other retailers will have their own versions.
+It doesn’t appear that Clovis farms sell their frozen fruit smoothie packs outside of Costco, but other retailers will have their own versions.

-Walmart sells their Great Value Red Smoothie pack for $1.78.
-I can’t judge on quality, but purely on price, their packet beats out Costco’s smoothie pack.
+Walmart sells its Great Value Red Smoothie pack for $1.78.
+I can’t judge on quality, but their packet beats out Costco’s smoothie pack purely on price.

 Costco Smoothie Packs - Taste Test

 Costco’s frozen smoothie packs are super convenient because of their individual 8-ounce bags and variety of frozen fruits.
 You simply need to combine the fruits and vegetables in a blender with a liquid of your choice.